Table of Contents

 The individual then undergoes an adjustment phase where his or her norms, values and beliefs start to change.
 Eventually, the individual enters the mastery phase where they become completely integrated with the new society and culture.

-Multi-cultures nowadays become common in any society because of easy immigration and transportation.
+Multi-cultures nowadays have become common in any society because of easy immigration and transportation.
 Different ethnicities and cultures learn to work, live and accept each other.
 Eventually, cultural dilution happens, in which minorities adopt to the culture of the majority in the new society.